Fueled/swift-style-guide/README.md

 array1.map { /* content */ }
 ```

-- If declaring the type of a function or closure with no return type, specify this by using Void as the return type.
-Also, put a space before and after -> when declaring a closure type:
+- It is not mandatory to declare the return type of the clusures.
+It can although sometimes be helpul if makes the declaration clearer.
+If declaring the type of a function or closure with no return type, specify this by using Void as the return type.
+Also, -> and the return type should be separated by a single space or put on a separate line:

 ```swift
 func takeClosure(aClosure: () -> Void) {